glutanimate/simple-google-tts/README.md

 `libnotify-bin` is used for GUI notifications

-`pico2wave` provides the offline speech synthesis back end
+`pico2wave` provides the offline speech synthesis back-end

 The actual audio playback is handled by `sox`, which is part of `speak.pl`'s dependencies.